Expertise: Constitutional law, communications law, employment law, health law and policy, property rights, intellectual property, tort law

 He edited the Journal of Legal Studies (1981–91) and the Journal of Law and Economics (1991–2001).

-Epstein’s most recent publication is Design for Liberty: Private Property, Public Administration, and the Rule of Law (2011).
-Other books include The Case against the Employee Free Choice Act (Hoover Institution Press, 2009); Supreme Neglect: How to Revive the Constitutional Protection for Private Property (2008); How the Progressives Rewrote the Constitution (2006); Overdose (Yale University Press, 2006); and Free Markets under Siege: Cartels, Politics, and Social Welfare (Hoover Institution Press, 2005).
+Epstein’s most recent publication is The Classical Liberal Constitution: The Uncertain Quest for Limited Government (2013).
+Other books include Design for Liberty: Private Property, Public Administration, and the Rule of Law (2011); The Case against the Employee Free Choice Act (Hoover Institution Press, 2009); Supreme Neglect: How to Revive the Constitutional Protection for Private Property (2008); How the Progressives Rewrote the Constitution (2006); Overdose (2006); and Free Markets under Siege: Cartels, Politics, and Social Welfare (Hoover Institution Press, 2005).

 He received a BA degree in philosophy summa cum laude from Columbia in 1964; a BA degree in law with first-class honors from Oxford University in 1966; and an LLB degree cum laude, from the Yale Law School in 1968.
 Upon graduation he joined the faculty at the University of Southern California, where he taught until 1972.
 In 1972, he visited the University of Chicago and became a regular member of the faculty the following year.